The fundamentals of custom app development for Microsoft Teams

 Although bots are nothing new to the Microsoft 365 suite and Teams in particular, they continue to evolve and offer increasing value.
 From simple task automation to sophisticated data analysis and integration with third-party systems, their capabilities are expanding rapidly.
 This evolution is transforming the way teams collaborate and interact.

-Message extensions in Microsoft Teams are a powerful way to integrate external apps and services directly into the Teams messaging experience.
+Message extensions connect external applications and services directly to Microsoft Teams conversations.
+This functionality allows users to search, retrieve, and share information without leaving the Teams interface.
 When a user triggers a message extension (by clicking a button, using a command, or interacting with a message), Teams sends a request to the associated web service or bot.
 Regardless of the tool, the request is processed, and the response is returned to Teams.

 The response typically includes structured data, such as a card with information or action buttons.
 Teams then displays this card within the conversation and allows users to interact with it directly.
 Under the hood, message extensions use a web service and an app manifest.
 There are two ways to build a message extension: with API and Bot Framework.